Drwhomust/OKids-Java-app/README.md

 ## OKids Java

-This is the version of OKids that requires no extensions to use.
+A port of the OKids Java website as a PWA